1 Corinthians 11

 For this reason

-to have a sign of authority
+a woman ought to have a sign of authority on her head

 because of the angels

-woman is not independent of man
+woman is not independent of man,

-nor is man independent of woman
+nor is man independent of woman.

 For just as woman came from man